mollywoodnini/ga-z270x-ug/README.md

 ## NZXT Control

 **Specific to my build:** Unfortunately it is impossible to control the pump speed with any OS other than Windows.
 As a result you must alter how the hardware is plugged in.
 You must make sure the radiator fans are plugged into a header that is PWM capable.
 For example my radiator fans are plugged into a splitter, and the splitter plugged into CPU_FAN.
 In BIOS fan control CPU_FAN is set to monitor CPU temp using a custom fan curve.
 The pump is plugged into SYS_PUMP and set to monitor CPU with the curve Full Speed.
 You do *need* to remove the USB plug from it.
 This means no lights (doesn't bother me).
 If you do not, it *will* run using Silent mode all the time.
 This results in very high temps; upwards of 80c.
 I use Intel Power Gadget to monitor hardware.
 But you can use the HWMonitor app that comes with the FakeSMC package.
+If you have a different brand AIO water cooler, you can try plugging it in the same way and see what you get.

-## Hardware Accel with IGPU
+## IGPU Options

 Hardware acceleration is enabled for IGPU 6600K while using dedicated graphics.
 If you have disabled IGPU in BIOS, you can turn it back on, set the size to 128mb and use PCI GPU as default.
 If you are using a 6700K you don't need to change the platform ID as they are the same.
+If you are using the 7th gen 7600K or 7700K the platform ID is `0x59120001`.

+Not using dedicated a GPU?
+6th gen is `0x19120000` and 7th gen is `0x59120000`.
+You do need to remove Nvidia specifics from the config.
+Remove `nvda_drv=1` from Boot Arguments.
+Remove `NvidiaWeb=Yes` from System Parameters.
+Under Graphics > Inject set Intel to NO. Under Devices > AddProperties set Item 0 to Disabled.

 ## Gaming